 - A13.
-Obtaining an understanding of the requirements of the applicable financial reporting framework assists the auditor in determining whether it, for example: - Prescribes certain conditions for the recognition, or methods for the measurement, of accounting estimates. - Specifies certain conditions that permit or require measurement at a fair value, for example, by referring to management's intentions to carry out certain courses of action with respect to an asset or liability.
+Obtaining an understanding of the requirements of the applicable financial reporting framework assists the auditor in determining whether it, for example: - Prescribes certain conditions for the recognition, 8 or methods for the measurement, of accounting estimates. - Specifies certain conditions that permit or require measurement at a fair value, for example, by referring to management's intentions to carry out certain courses of action with respect to an asset or liability. - Specifies required or permitted disclosures.